RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Mario Kart Wii [RMCE01, RMCP01, RMCJ01, RMCK01]/Real-Time Globe Location, Country Flag & Region ID Customizer.md

 The code ensures you are prioritized and can always customize without interruption.
 For example, if mii is inactive, invisible, has a message prompt, or someone else is sending a message, your mii will instantly appear and perform your actions (moving, changing flag or region ID, or zooming) as soon as you do any of them.

-I highly recommend using this code with Extended Regions mod.
+I highly recommend using this code with Extended Regions mod (https://wiki.tockdom.com/wiki/Extended_Regions).

 Action controls:
 Stick (or Wii Wheel Turn/Tilt): Move mii around globe